 - Because of the severity of the illness, disability or dementia, your

-not admitted to hospital for treatment that could only be given to you in
+- you were not admitted to hospital for treatment that could only be given to you in hospital and

-hospital and going into hospital would be likely to improve your mental
+- going into hospital would be likely to improve your mental health significantly

-Mental illness means a state of mind which affects your thinking,
+Mental illness means a state of mind that affects your thinking,

-perceiving, emotion or judgment and which seriously impairs your mental
+perceiving, emotion or judgment and that seriously impairs your mental function

-Severe dementia means a deterioration of the brain which significantly impairs your intellectual function and affects thought, comprehension and memory and which includes severe psychiatric or behavioural symptoms such as physical aggression.
+Severe dementia means a deterioration of the brain that significantly impairs your intellectual function and affects thought, comprehension and memory and that includes severe psychiatric or behavioural symptoms such as physical aggression.